Childline Digital Support Volunteer

 The primary goals of the PVA are:

 The most important requirement for the President's Volunteer Award is that you show a commitment to volunteering during your academic year.
-The PVA is calculated on a maximum of three hours volunteering work weekly, except when volunteering overseas.
-The Overseas PVA is based on students engaging with pre and post training provided by Comhlámh in addition to the completion of the PVA reflective portfolio.
+All hours are counted towards a PVA, except when volunteering overseas.
+The Overseas PVA is based on students engaging with pre and post training provided by Comhlámh in addition to the completion of the PVA reflective portfolio which can be found here.

 Step 1: Decide which award(s) you are applying for.

-Step 2: Ensure hourly logs are signed (Overseas ensure pre and post training hours signed by Comhlámh).
+Step 2: Ensure volunteer hours have been approved on StudentVolunteer.ie (Overseas ensure pre and post training hours signed by Comhlámh).

-Step 3: Complete (by typing) the reflective portfolio and have it signed off by your volunteering supervisor (all instructions are on the PVA cover page).
-This form is designed to help you reflect on the impact and benefits that both you and the community organisation gained from your volunteering role (the reflective portfolio will be very useful when you are updating your C.V. and in job interviews).
+Step 3: Complete the reflective portfolio.
+This application is designed to help you reflect on the impact and benefits that both you and the community organisation gained from your volunteering role (the reflective portfolio will be very useful when you are updating your C.V. and in job interviews).

-Step 5: All completed forms will be reviewed by the PVA Selection Committee and once signed off you will receive confirmation of your award.
+Step 5: All completed applications will be reviewed by the PVA office and once signed off you will receive confirmation of your award.

-Step 6: The PVA annual ceremony has been virtual for the past two years.
-Normally takes place November each year.
+Step 6: The PVA annual ceremony takes place normally the end of September.
 We will send communication out re the ceremony over the summer months.
 All UL students are welcome to attend the awards.

 Studentvolunteer.ie is a network of Irish Higher Education institutions that have come together to create a unique database, management system, and online resource that is directed towards the development of civic engagement through student volunteering.
 This new unique national system will connect students and community groups, charities, schools, hospitals, public bodies and NGOs across Ireland and beyond.
 It will also for the first time acknowledge, promote, and support higher education student volunteering across the sector and provide evidence based information on their contribution to Irish society and beyond.
 It will also connect communities across Ireland and beyond to this very valuable resource.